opil/documentation/docs/develop/TP/opil_tp_how_it_works.md

 The TaskSchedular has three divisions:

-* **TaskSchedular**: The TaskSchedular is responsible for creating and monitoring the TaskManager.
+* **TaskSchedular**: The *TaskSchedular* is responsible for creating and monitoring the TaskManager.
 The TaskSchedular denotes a collection of one or more TaskManager.
-* **TaskManager**: The TaskManager is responsible for creating and monitoring tasks.
+* **TaskManager**: The *TaskManager* is responsible for creating and monitoring tasks.
 A TaskManager denotes a collection of one or more tasks.
-* **Task**: A task is the lowest part of the TaskSchedular and describes a transport order that is being executed.
+* **Task**: A *Task* is the lowest part of the TaskSchedular and describes a transport order that is being executed.
 Each task includes some information about what will be transported, from where to which destination, how this task will be triggered (e.g. a Sensor Event like a button needs to be pushed) and if there is a follow up/child task.
+Each task is executed only **once**.
+Repeating a task must me defined explicitly.

 An example of this TaskSchedular is depicted in the following listing:
 ```